-Why do many people think that the Nefertiti bust is the portrait of a beautiful woman?
+Why do many people think that the Nefertiti bust is a portrait of a beautiful woman?
 Delicate features, the long graceful neck, and an expression of gentleness can make up a royal lady.
 The bust also lacks the representation of hair.
 Nefertiti may have either shaved her head or tucked her hair up, inside her crown.
 The merging features associated with both sexes create a hybrid face that is both captivating and unsettling.

 The Berlin Nefertiti has a symmetrical face.
 Usually, we find these kinds of faces attractive.
 Does she appear remote and artificial?
 She might be just an imaginary ideal.
 Nevertheless, she remains pleasing to the eye.
 This version of Nefertiti has harmony in her.

 Nefertiti is still a popular subject at parties and in fashion magazines.
 Many women draw inspiration from the bust by choosing Egyptian-style makeup and costumes.
 They can take photographs with their hair swept back.
 Sometimes, we compare conventional beauties to the bust.

 At the same time, we tend to forget that beauty is only skin deep.
 There are also several less attractive versions of Nefertiti.
 But we are willing to accept that the Berlin bust is the true likeness of the queen.
 Why is this bust of Nefertiti so beautiful to so many of us, irrespective of age, gender, race, or culture?

 Perhaps, her power as a co-ruler transformed the power of the image.
 Looking at the beautiful Nefertiti, we want to un-riddle the story of her life.
 Was she the sole ruler after her husband’s death?
 Did she try to restore traditions?
 We may never know for sure.
 But things that motivated Nefertiti and her husband bore the art that continues to inspire us throughout generations.

 I like to explore how art changed our world and try to delve deeper into each artistic period.
 It is not only a work of art that fascinates me but also the lives of artists and their aspirations to bring meaning into the world.